EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/03_basics/01_physics.md

 import { TechnicalNote } from '@site/src/components/TechnicalNote';

 # Adding Physics
-So far we have learned how to create an `Entity`, and how to tell the engine what we want that entity to be.
+So far we have learned how to create an `Entity`, and how to tell the engine what we want our entity to be.
 In simple terms, we have told the engine how to **create** our sphere.

 ## Our problem